-- Better Females, by Bella.
-Skin replacer.
+- Better Females, by Bella: This is a skin replacer.
 Good if you want your characters to look a little more glamorous.

-- Younger Females, by Chanon.
-Another skin replacer.
+- Younger Females, by Chanon: This is another skin replacer.
 Removes most of the lines in the faces without making the skin look too airbrushed.
 Gives women a softer look.

 And don't forget to give them character!
 Sometimes the difference between like and love is a small imperfection that gives a person's face individuality and history and makes them memorable.

 The airbrushed models you see in magazines are certainly beautiful, but they also frequently seem to have the personality of cardboard.
 For me, the absence of imperfection is the absence of character.
 Don't be afraid to take your perfect character and add some minor flaw to give them life and make them feel more real.
 Make the lips a little smaller or the brows a little lower.
 This small, subtle difference can make the difference between a character you like to look at, and a character you like to spin a tale with.
 Remember, these details are the best way to capture a character's mood or attitude!

 Knowing a bit about the different files that go into making a game character can help you identify problems and select appropriate mods to address them.

 - Head Mesh: This is the 3d polygon mesh that determines the shape of the head.
 Different races use different head meshes: humans and Argonians, for example, have differently shaped heads, which is what makes their features so strikingly different.

 - Diffuse Map/Texture: The diffuse map or texture (also known as a color or base map or texture) provides the head mesh with color, like wrapping paper around a box or paint on a sculpture.